aspnetcorehero/Boilerplate/README.md

 ## Getting Started

-An idea to bring together the best and essential practices / pacakges of ASP.NET Core 5.0 along with Clean Hexagonal Architecture that can be a right fit for small/mid and enterprise level solutions.
+An idea to bring together the best and essential practices / packages of ASP.NET Core 5.0 along with Clean Hexagonal Architecture that can be a right fit for small/mid and enterprise level solutions.
 How easy would it be if you are able to run a single line of CLI command on your Console and you get a complete implementation in no time?
-That's the exact vision I have while building this full fledged Boilerplate template.
+That's the exact vision I have while building this full-fledged Boilerplate template.

 ### Prerequisites

 -   Make sure you are running on the latest .NET 5 SDK (SDK 5.0 and above only).
 [Get the latest one here.](https://dotnet.microsoft.com/download/dotnet/5.0)

--   Visual Studio 2019 (v16.8+) ( You can check out my Installation Guide of [Visual Studio 2019 Community](https://codewithmukesh.com/blog/install-visual-studio-2019-community/) which is completely Free to use.)
+-   Visual Studio 2019 (v16.8+) (You can check out my Installation Guide of [Visual Studio 2019 Community](https://codewithmukesh.com/blog/install-visual-studio-2019-community/) which is completely Free to use.)
 Make sure that ASP.NET and web development workload is installed.

 -   Install the latest [.NET & EF CLI Tools](https://docs.microsoft.com/en-us/ef/core/cli/dotnet) by using this command :